-NFL Insider: Believe it — Seahawks could be on top of the NFC by end of the weekend
+How the Seahawks can position themselves atop the NFC by the end of the weekend

 “You look at them at their best,’’ Carroll said.
 “You look at them when they’ve been on it. .. there’s plenty of stuff to be attracted to to figure it out.’’

 Indeed, the Seahawks are likely to get the Browns best shot.
-Cleveland has a bye next weekend then plays at New England.
+Cleveland has a bye next weekend, then plays at New England.

 A loss to Seattle and the Browns could be 2-5 by the end of October and on their way to serving as yet another cautionary tale for lauding a team (the Browns were also the cover boys on Sports Illustrated’s preseason preview) that has yet to do anything.